keywan-ghadami-oxid/gitlab-composer-repository/README.md

 ```
 composer config -g gitlab-oauth.[composer-repository.yourcompany.com] [yourtoken]
 ```

+Ater first run file `packages.json` in `cache` directory must exist.
+Also for ech group/repository an own directory.

 #### CI
 If your CI needs access to the repository you add inject an environment varible for composer
 ```